J. G. W. Wilmot: Death

 The end of the 1890s speculative boom led to a reversal of Wilmot's fortunes.
 In early 1895 he came down with a cold, which settled in his lungs.
 He died at his home in Brighton.
 His pallbearers included James Service, Richard Speight, Thomas Prout Webb and Frederic Hughes.

 Legacy

 While surveying for the Victorian government, Wilmot named several places.
 Some of them bore Sinhala names, including Baddaginnie (from badagini, hungry), Dookie (from duka, sadness), Dimboola and Gampola (both names of towns in the highlands of Sri Lanka).
-He named the first five street of Shepparton (High St, Wyndham St, Fryers St, Welsford St and Vaughan St) in 1855.
+He named the first five streets of Shepparton (High St, Wyndham St, Fryers St, Welsford St and Vaughan St) in 1855.
 He apparently named Winton after his place of birth.
 He also named Bessiebelle, Dundonnell, Dunneworthy, Glenrowan, Mangalore, Miepoll, Willaura and Helendoit.

 In 2006, Wilmot's field notes, from his 1865 survey of the country lands of the Parish of Bumberrah, were used to re-establish the boundaries of the crown allotment on the lakeshore of Tambo Bay, Lake King, much of the reservation having been inundated in the meantime.